dancer1325/vuejs-docs-v3/src/guide/essentials/template-syntax.md

 <div :id="dynamicId"></div>
 ```

-Attributes that start with `:` may look a bit different from normal HTML, but it is in fact a valid character for attribute names and all Vue-supported browsers can parse it correctly.
-In addition, they do not appear in the final rendered markup.
-The shorthand syntax is optional, but you will likely appreciate it when you learn more about its usage later.
+Attributes that start with `:` may look a bit different from normal HTML, but it is in fact a valid character for attribute names and all Vue-supported browsers can parse it correctly
+* In addition, they do not appear in the final rendered markup
+* The shorthand syntax is optional, but you will likely appreciate it when you learn more about its usage later.

 > For the rest of the guide, we will be using the shorthand syntax in code examples, as that's the most common usage for Vue developers.